TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Xclasses/Index.rst

 How does it work?
 =================

-In general every class instance in the Core and in extensions that stick to the recommended :ref:`coding guidelines <cgl>` is created with the API call :code:`\TYPO3\CMS\Core\Utility\GeneralUtility::makeInstance()`.
+In general every class instance in the Core and in extensions that sticks to the recommended :ref:`coding guidelines <cgl>` is created with the API call :code:`\TYPO3\CMS\Core\Utility\GeneralUtility::makeInstance()`.
-The methods takes care of singletons and also searches for existing XCLASSes.
+This method takes care of singletons and also searches for existing XCLASSes.
 If there is an XCLASS registered for the specific class that should be instantiated, an instance of that XCLASS is returned instead of an instance of the original class.